Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S3 Your First Audit/Lessons20.md

 ## Wrap Up
 - Create fuzz tests as POC.

+## Example of a perfect report with that
 - Example of a perfect report with that:

 ### [S-#] `PasswordStore::setPassword` has no access controls, meaning a non-owner could change the password